D-a-rt/d-art.fixed-price/ligo/d-art.permission-manager/README.md

 This contract have two views:

-`is_gallery`: View responsible to return true if address is a gallery
+`is_space_manager`: View responsible to return true if address is a space

 `is_minter`: View responsible to return true if address is a minter